Hamikhosravi/FormSteps/README.md

 ## Explanation

+I know both Options Api and Composition API, but I used Option's API to do this project.
 I typically adhere to the SOLID Principles when working on projects.
 For example, I prioritize creating reusable components, such as an Input component, which I then integrate into other components like Description and Wizard.
 Since the provided project only required these two components, I focused on implementing and optimizing them.
-I refrained from adding any extra components and simply deleted unnecessary files to maintain simplicity and efficiency.
+I refrained from adding any extra components and simply commented unnecessary files to maintain simplicity and efficiency.

 -----------------------------------------------------